platformio/platformio-docs/platforms/atmelavr.rst

 :Configuration:
   :ref:`projectconf_env_platform` = ``atmelavr``

 Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
-Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming

 For more detailed information please visit `vendor site <http://www.atmel.com/products/microcontrollers/avr/default.aspx?utm_source=platformio&utm_medium=docs>`_.